gpratte/texastoc-v2/README.md

 Choose the branch from the github list of branches to see the readme for that branch.

-## branch 17-points-calculator
+## branch 18-add-player-to-game

-PointsCalculator component to calculate the points.
+Contine where branch 14-game-with-one-player-no-buy-in left off - add a player to a game.